MaorEl/cyber-ai/README.md

 ###  Files
-- `dlp_gateway/` - the main package
-  - `api.py` - the main API for the DLP Gateway Policy Enforcer
+- `dlp_gateway_policy_enforcer.ipynb` - the main API for the DLP Gateway Policy Enforcer
 - `eda.ipynb` - a Jupyter notebook contains our EDA - exploratory data analysis
-- `template.ipynb` - a Jupyter notebook contains the template for the DLP Gateway Policy Enforcer
+- `content_analysis_training.ipynb` - a Jupyter notebook contains the template for the DLP Gateway Policy Enforcer that compared between Spacy and Presidio

-#####  #Todo Maor - edit the section above
+- `lda_model.ipynb` - a Jupyter notebook contains the LDA model for the DLP Gateway Policy Enforcer
+- `bert_model.ipynb` - a Jupyter notebook contains the BERT model for the DLP Gateway Policy Enforcer
+- `random_forest.ipynb` - a Jupyter notebook contains the Random Forest model for the DLP Gateway Policy Enforcer
+- `preprocessing.py` - a Python script that contains the preprocessing functions for the DLP Gateway Policy Enforcer data

+#####